 Harding University is committed to fair treatment of its constituents in their relationships with the administration, faculty, staff, and students.
 The purpose of this policy is to establish, implement, and operate a complaint procedure.
 This policy and the formal complaint form are also accessible on the Harding University Consumer Information website (www.harding.edu/consumerinfo).

-• The faculty, staff, and student handbooks have processes for addressing certain complaints and grievances.
+• The employee and student handbooks have processes for addressing certain complaints and grievances.
 This policy does not replace those processes.